-Our internal audit (staff login required) is an audit and advisory service for the department including corporate office, Families SA sites, schools, and preschools.
+Our internal audit (staff login required) is an audit and advisory service for the department including corporate office, schools, and preschools.
 It helps us by identifying improvements in risk management, control and corporate governance processes, systems and practices.

 We participate in various national and state agreements which include performance reporting activities.